warl0ckwraith/Flipkart-ISCP-CTF/README.md

 ## What It Does
-This script is a command-line tool that cleans sensitive data from a CSV file.
-Built for Flipkart ISCP CTF Challenge.
+Built for Flipkart ISCP CTF Challenge, this script cleans sensitive data from a CSV file.

 It reads a file where each row contains a JSON string and carefully scans this data for **Personally Identifiable Information (PII)** like: